5th Annual Conference of the

 REPORT OF THE CONFERENCE

-Knowledge, Values and Education
+Knowledge, Values and Education for Sustainable Development

 The fifth international Conference of the International Environment Forum was held on 19-21 October 2001 at the Townshend School in Hluboka nad Vltavou (South Bohemia), Czech Republic, on the theme "Knowledge, Values and Education for Sustainable Development".